-Dig with us in Greece!
+Dig with us in Greece this summer!

 Official Course Description & Approximate Costs